VictorianGovernment/api-design-standards/api-standards.md

 - The client does not need to build the logic of composing URIs to execute different requests or code any kind of business rule by looking into the response details that may be associated with the URIs and state changes.
 - The client acknowledges the fact that the process of creating URIs belongs to the server.
 - Client treats URIs as opaque identifiers.
 - APIs using hypermedia in representations could be extended seamlessly.
 As new methods are introduced responses could be extended with relevant HATEOAS links.
 This way clients could take advantage of the functionality in incremental fashion.
-For example; if the API starts supporting a new `PATCH` operation then clients could use it to do partial updates.
+For example, if the API starts supporting a new `PATCH` operation then clients could use it to do partial updates.

 The mere presence of links does not decouple a client from having to learn the data required to make requests for a transition and all associated link semantics particularly for `POST`/`PUT`/`PATCH` operations.
 An API **MUST** provide documentation to clearly describe all the links, link relation types and request response formats for each of the URIs.